 1 kg.
 Glutinous Rice

-1 or 2 pack of banana leaves (It depends on how many leaves in a pack)
+1 or 2 packs of banana leaves (It depends on how many leaves are in a pack)

 2 cans of Coconut Milk